Ten things to NEVER do to your skin - and how to get your organic skin care routine on track towards happier, healthier skin!

 #8: Product Overload

-Have you seen all those Instagram snaps of overflowing medicine cabinets and vanities full of gorgeous skincare?
-While we do sometimes get a smidge jealous of all that eye candy in one bathroom, we are hoping that our fellow skincare junkies are swapping out products accordingly.
-There’s no need to be going gangbusters with a 60 product skincare routine every day; there’s a tipping point where your skin taps out and is officially overloaded.
+Inspired by those Instagram snaps of overflowing medicine cabinets and vanities full of gorgeous organic skin care?
+While we do sometimes get a smidge jealous of all that eye candy in one bathroom, we’re hoping that our fellow skin care junkies are swapping out products accordingly.
+There’s no need to be going gangbusters with a 60 product skin care routine every day; there’s a tipping point where your skin taps out and is officially overloaded.
+Your skin will tell you when it’s over-treated with breakouts, excessive dryness, or even excess oil if you’re using too many products.
 While we’re all for doubling or even tripling down on a natural serum, it’s better to switch products in and out of your routine rather than wasting precious time and products.

-#9: Don’t Always Trust Every Tip or DIY on the Internet
+#9: Don’t Trust Every Tip on the Internet

 Now that you know what your skin type is (check!), let’s make sure you are applying your natural skin care products in the proper order.
 Did you catch our 10 Step Korean Skin Care Routine post?
 If 10 steps in your skincare routine seems a little too daunting (don’t worry, you’ll get there), here’s a helpful guide to the correct order for perfect layering.
 Correctly layering your skincare products matters because each formula has different sized molecules and nutrients that need to be delivered in the correct order for maximum benefits and potency.